Acceptance of Japan's Stewardship Code

 - Conflicts of Interest related to the exercise of voting rights

-When SMDAM exercises its voting rights in companies with which it has close ties and in affiliated parties, etc. as in 1. above, it will act in the best interests of customers and final beneficiaries and vote to improve the value of, or mitigate damage to, the investee company, etc. SMDAM will exercise its voting rights in companies that present the potential for a conflict of interest in accordance with the"Criteria for Determining the Exercise of Voting Rights"as it does for other companies, etc., ensuring that voting decisions are in no way biased, and to further enhance its objectivity in a case of conflict of interest, SMDAM may exercise its voting rights in line with decisions made by an independent external proxy advisory firm.
-Moreover, to ensure that SMDAM acts properly with regard to conflicts of interest, and to further increase transparency in the exercise of voting rights, the results of voting will be publicly disclosed.
+When SMDAM exercises its voting rights in companies with which it has close ties and in affiliated parties, etc. as in 1. above, it will act in the best interests of customers and final beneficiaries and vote to improve the value of, or mitigate damage to, the investee company, etc. In general, SMDAM will itself exercise its voting rights in companies that present the potential for a conflict of interest in accordance with the "Criteria for Determining the Exercise of Voting Rights"as it does for other companies, etc., but for resolutions at SMDAM's shareholder companies and other parties for which management of conflicts of interest is especially important, SMDAM will exercise its voting rights with reference to the recommendations of an independent external proxy advisory firm (currently Institutional Shareholder Services).
+Furthermore, the results of voting will be periodically monitored by the Responsible Investment Committee and transparency will be further increased through the public disclosure of the results of voting (affirmative/negative) for each investee company, etc., and each proposal.

 Principle 3: Policy on understanding a company's situation

-emphasizes research on investee companies, etc. as a source of added value and has in place a system whereby analysts and fund managers collect various types of information to allow a proper understanding of the situation of an investee company, etc. More specifically, SMDAM
+SMDAM emphasizes research on investments as a source of added value and has in place a system whereby analysts and fund managers collect various types of information to allow a proper understanding of the situation of an investee company, etc. More specifically, SMDAM not only conducts a general dialogue regarding the policies, financial status, management strategy, and other aspects of investee companies, etc., but also strives to deepen its understanding and to fully grasp the situation at investee companies, etc., for the purpose of promoting sustainable growth, value enhancement, and damage mitigation.

 Principle 4: Policy on engagement (constructive “goal-oriented dialogue”)

-will conduct various acts of engagement to contribute to the medium- to long-term improvement in the value of investee companies, etc. or, alternatively, to help mitigate damage to such companies, to provide customers and final beneficiaries with good quality investment returns.
+SMDAM will engage with investee companies, etc., in a variety of ways to contribute to the medium- to long-term improvement in the value of investee companies, etc. or, alternatively, to help mitigate damage to such companies, to provide customers and final beneficiaries with good quality investment returns.

-Note that SMDAM will also consider collective engagement under appropriate conditions if, in dialogue with investee companies, etc., collaboration with other institutional investors is deemed effective.
+Note that SMDAM will participate in cooperative engagement under appropriate conditions if, in dialogue with investee companies, etc., collaboration with other institutional investors is deemed effective.

-In advancing dialogue with investee companies, it is an important obligation that information be properly managed.
-SMDAM will make every effort to avoid receiving unpublished material information.
-In the rare event that SMDAM is the recipient of insider information, SMDAM will encourage the investee company, etc. in question to publicly disclose the information as soon as possible, and the person in charge of information management will ensure that the information is properly managed and that no improper transactions are made.
+In dialogue with investee companies, etc., SMDAM will make every effort to avoid receiving unpublished material information.
+In the rare event that SMDAM is the recipient of insider information, SMDAM will encourage the investee company, etc. in question to publicly disclose the information as soon as possible, and SMDAM’s designated person in charge of information management will ensure that the information is properly managed and that no improper transactions are made.
 SMDAM will not engage in illicit investment decision-making or transactions based on insider information, etc.

 Principle 5: Policy on exercise of voting rights, disclosure of voting results

-publishes how it votes on all proposals, as well as aggregated results by proposal category.
-The voting results are compiled at three-month intervals, in principle on the last day of March, June, September and December, and the aim is to make them public around two months after the respective month end.
+Further to this, SMDAM publishes how it votes on all proposals on its website, along with aggregated results by proposal category.
+Voting results and the reasoning behind votes are compiled at three-month intervals, in principle on the last day of March, June, September and December, and the aim is to make them public around two months after the respective month end.

 Note that, in light of its management process, SMDAM believes there to be no issues with so-called "empty voting" (whereby votes are simply exercised with no economic benefits or risk assumed, usually as a result of stock lending operations or similar).